yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 This stems from the obsession to collect data.
-I've not seen this be too useful to me other than being able to recommend a restaurant in New Orleans to a friend who's visiting.
+I've not seen this be too useful to me other than being able to recommend a restaurant in New Orleans to a friend who's planning a trip.
 I use [FourSquare](https://foursquare.com/city-guide) to add the places I've been to - restaurants, hotels, tourist attractions, etc.

 Google Maps is always recording in the background anyway and while it is creepy,